Lac La Croix

 Lac La Croix First Nation in Ontario is home to 315 people on reserve.

-• a boil water advisory has been in effect on the Lac La Croix Public Water System since January 2022 and became long term in January 2023
+• a boil water advisory was set on the Lac La Croix Water System in January 2022 and became long term in January 2023

 Did you find what you were looking for?